 OP: How can leaders be a part of building a God-honouring culture?

-VG: If you look at the leadership we have right now, with respect to corruption – after 50 or so years of independence, we’ve had two ‘waves of leadership,’ and I think something happened within the second wave.
-Firstly, there is the issue of oppressive injustice – a country’s resources are held by a few people, and they want to keep it to themselves, even making laws to achieve this.
-The second issue is that of things just becoming the norm.
+VG: If you look at the leadership we have right now in Kenya, there is the issue of oppressive injustice – a country’s resources are held by a few people, and they want to keep it to themselves, even making laws to achieve this.
 I remember doing career guidance with a group of students and asking them what careers they wanted to pursue.
 Most of them said they wanted to be in ‘procurement’ because in their view, that is the quickest way to make money.
 Even the parents are involved in bribery when it comes to examination papers and results.
-The police are also corrupt – for example in the taxi industry, where some of them actually own vehicles, they are prepared to overlook traffic offenses and blatant violations of the laws governing the industry.
-So when our national leaders are themselves corrupted, they can’t point a figure at anybody else.
+So when our national leaders are themselves corrupt, they can’t point a figure at anybody else.
 So it is a continuation of the norm, and it has become systemic.

-But I don’t lose heart.
-And that is why we must invest in the younger generation, to give them an alternative view, and God will bless you because of it.
+But we shouldn’t lose heart.
+That is why we must invest in the younger generation, to give them an alternative view, and God will bless us because of it.

 OP: Thank you so much Valentine, asante sana.
 It has been a privilege hearing from you.